About the Project

 Competitive Analysis

 For this phase of research, we selected direct, analogous and indirect websites to conduct this heuristic analysis on.
+We chose the following heuristics for this phase:

 - Visibility of system status